Stripe rust of wheat

 For a comprehensive list of products, see the SARDI Cereal Seed Treatments guide.

-Be aware that some seed treatments effective against stripe rust (for example, products containing triadimenol and flutriafol) may reduce coleoptile length, and this should be considered at sowing time.
-Also note that fertiliser treatments do not control bunts and smuts, so a seed treatment still needs to be applied to the seed.
+Note that fertiliser treatments do not control bunts and smuts, so a seed treatment still needs to be applied to the seed.

-Where crops are sown early for anticipated grazing benefits, issues such as withholding period will need to be considered.
+Also, where crops are sown early for anticipated grazing benefits, issues such as withholding period will need to be considered.

 Effective fungicides for controlling stripe rust are available but should be regarded as a support, and not a substitute, for growing resistant varieties.